Concordium/concordium-json-rpc/README.md

+# Deprecated

+The JSON-RPC server relied on the V1 node API which has since been removed.
+This project is thus deprecated.
+Use one of the [available SDKs and APIs](https://developer.concordium.software/en/mainnet/net/guides/sdks-apis.html) instead.

 # Concordium JSON-RPC proxy server

 The Concordium JSON-RPC proxy server is a small server that acts as a wrapper for the gRPC interface exposed by the Concordium node.